p4tc-dev/docs/why-p4tc.md

 There are a few subtle exceptions.
 The first one is that the table in P4 belongs to the system/ASIC i.e it is not tied to a netdev/port.
-The semantics will be closer to *tc block* PoV.
-The other exception is that the table in P4 is essentially "global" and can be programmed independently (without specifying "dev xxx)";
+The semantics will be closer to *tc block* PoV with the exception that a table can appear in multiple tc blocks as well as directions:  the table in P4 is essentially "global" and can be programmed independently";
 this means that when tied to multiple ports, all ports see exactly the same table instance.
 Other than you get the same look and feel as if you are programming flower entries.